-- 159. In the medium to long term, improving the quality of school education and strengthening universities can act as drivers for increasing TFP (Jaffe, 1989; Schlegel et al., 2022; GCEE Annual Report 2019 items 355 ff.; GCEE Annual Report 2021 items 494 ff.).
+- In the medium to long term, improving the quality of school education and strengthening universities can act as drivers for increasing TFP (Jaffe, 1989; Schlegel et al., 2022; GCEE Annual Report 2019 items 355 ff.; GCEE Annual Report 2021 items 494 ff.).
 Making universities more attractive to students and researchers from third countries can attract more highly qualified professionals.
-In addition to having a direct effect on working hours, high-skilled immigration can above all stimulate the innovation process SITEM 122 (Kerr and Kerr, 2018). - 160.
-Start-ups can promote further diffusion of innovations and thus increase TFP (GCEE Annual Report 2019 items 181 ff.). > ITEM 203 In order to make Germany more attractive as a location for business and for scale-up of companies, improving the venture capital market in Germany is especially relevant. > ITEM 256 The Future Fund, through which the German state participates directly in start-ups together with private investors, is a step in the right direction, especially to improve financing for the scaling phase. > ITEM 25 - 161.
-Artificial intelligence has the potential to be the next general purpose technology to increase productivity growth across the wider economy.
+In addition to having a direct effect on working hours, high-skilled immigration can above all stimulate the innovation process of the professionals. - (GCEE Annual Report 2019 items 181 ff.).
+ITEM 203 In order to make Germany more attractive as a location for business and for scale-up of companies, improving the venture capital market in Germany is especially relevant.
+ITEM 256 The Future Fund, through which the German state participates directly in start-ups together with private investors, is a step in the right direction, especially to improve financing for the scaling phase.
+ITEM 25 - Artificial intelligence has the potential to be the next general purpose technology to increase productivity growth across the wider economy.

 NITEMS 123, 133 AND 145 In 2022, there was low investment in AI start-ups in Germany compared to other countries (OECD, 2023).
 To date, both the development and application of AI in Germany has lagged behind (Lane et al., 2023).
 The main reasons for this low use of AI are the high costs of AI investments, a shortage of skilled AI workers and regulatory barriers (Lane et al., 2023).

-In order for the application of AI to develop its full potential > ITEM 126, research (for example in the field of algorithms or microelectronics) must be intensified.
+In order for the application of AI to develop its full potential vitem 126, research (for example in the field of algorithms or microelectronics) must be intensified.
 Applications must also be developed and their usability ensured.
 Strong positive externalities in general purpose technologies (Brynjolfsson et al., 2021) justify a special focus on the promotion of - also application-oriented - R&D from an industrial policy perspective (GCEE Annual Report 2019 items 260 ff.; GCEE Annual Report 2020 items 524 ff.).
-Spillover effects can shorten learning phases in the introduction of AI and realise TFP gains at an early stage. > ITEMS 142 AND 145 Finally, the limited availability of data and digital capabilities are further obstacles to the implementation of AI in Germany.
+Spillover effects can shorten learning phases in the introduction of AI and realise TFP gains at an early stage.
+VITEMS 142 AND 145 Finally, the limited availability of data and digital capabilities are further obstacles to the implementation of AI in Germany.

-162. Given the potential of AI to significantly increase productivity across industries (Brynjolfsson et al., 2023; Dell'Acqua et al., 2023; Peng et al., 2023), ensuring that European companies have access to this technology is vital in the long term.
+Given the potential of AI to significantly increase productivity across industries (Brynjolfsson et al., 2023; Dell'Acqua et al., 2023; Peng et al., 2023), ensuring that European companies have access to this technology is vital in the long term.
 It is also crucial that the potential risks associated with AI, for example through behavioural manipulation or incomprehensible processes in the development of products that fall under EU product safety regulations (European Parliament, 2023), are limited through regulation.